root-project/web/manual/fitting/index.md

 See also the ROOT macros {% include tutorial name="myfit" %} and {% include tutorial name="multifit" %} for more detailed examples.

 <p><a name="fitting-multiple-sub-ranges"></a></p>
-**Fitting multiple sub ranges**
+**Fitting multiple subranges**

-You can find a ROOT macro for fitting multiple sub ranges at {% include tutorial name="multifit" %}.
-It shows how to use several Gaussian functions with different parameters on separate sub ranges of the same histogram.
+You can find a ROOT macro for fitting multiple subranges at {% include tutorial name="multifit" %}.
+It shows how to use several Gaussian functions with different parameters on separate subranges of the same histogram.

 _**Example**_

-Four {% include ref class="TF1" %} objects are created, one for each sub range.
+Four {% include ref class="TF1" %} objects are created, one for each subrange.

 {% highlight C++ %}
    g1 = new TF1("m1","gaus",85,95);
    g2 = new TF1("m2","gaus",98,108);
    g3 = new TF1("m3","gaus",110,121);

-// The total is the sum of the three, each has 3 parameters. total = new TF1("mstotal","gaus(0)+gaus(3)+gaus(6)",85,125);
+// The total is the sum of the three, each has three parameters. total = new TF1("mstotal","gaus(0)+gaus(3)+gaus(6)",85,125);
 {% endhighlight %}